 The side effects of prostate cancer treatment can impact your quality of life.
 Walking at an easy pace for three hours a week, or at a brisk pace for 90 minutes, can alleviate some of the symptoms of prostate cancer treatment, such as fatigue, depression, and body weight.
 Click here to read more about the benefits of walking.

 ZERO is a proud partner of the Medical Fitness Network!
-MFN is a free service working to improve the quality of life for those chronic medical conditions, like prostate cancer, by connecting them to the most qualified health and fitness professionals.
+MFN is a free service working to improve the quality of life for those with chronic medical conditions, like prostate cancer, by connecting them to the most qualified health and fitness professionals.
 Visit their website to find a qualified wellness, healthcare, or fitness professional in your area.